1. Log in to the SMS-Magic Converse application

 2. Click on the Converse Templates tab.
 The Converse Templates page appears:

-3. Click on the ‘New’ button.
+3. Click on the ‘Create New Template’ button.
 The New Template pop-up window appears.
-You can first enter the basic information.
+You can enter the basic information.

 4. Enter the template text and according to your use case, tag it to single/multiple/all channels.
 Get in touch with our support team firstname.lastname@example.org for procuring channel-specific Sender IDs before using templates on channels other than SMS.

 5. Once you tag a template to the WhatsApp channel, you will be asked to fill the channel-specific information along with the basic template information.
 Channel specific information will be only required while adding WhatsApp approved registered templates.

 You can add non-registered templates as well just by tagging them with WhatsApp channel where channel-specific information won’t be required and these can be only used for sending WhatsApp session messages i.e. in the recipients 24 hr active window.

 6. Once you tag a template to the Facebook Messenger channel, you will be asked to fill the channel-specific information along with the basic template information.
 Channel specific information will be only required while mapping template with a use-case specific Message Tag.